 Investments/ Developments

-Reliance Industries is set to build the world’s largest data center in Jamnagar, Gujarat, marking a major step in its entry into India's Artificial Intelligence (AI) sector.
+Reliance Industries is set to build the world’s largest data center in Jamnagar, Gujarat, marking a major step in its entry into India's artificial intelligence (AI) sector.
 The company has procured AI semiconductors from Nvidia to power this project following a collaboration announcement at October 2024 Nvidia AI Summit.

 Apple is engaged in discussions with Bharat Forge to establish a partnership, potentially designating the company as a supplier for the manufacturing of components such as mechanical parts.